The 8 dimensions of recurring payments: Coverage

 Impact

-In this guide, we will focus on the first of the 8 dimensions of recurring payments and how you can optimise coverage to grow your customer acquisition.
+In this guide, we will focus on the first of the 8 dimensions of recurring payments and how you can optimize coverage to grow your customer acquisition.

 What is coverage?